Skip to main content

 A figurine of a skiier sitting on a smear of Curology cream

-If you tend to exfoliate often or use anti-acne or anti-aging skincare products that leave your skin feeling tight or dry, you might want to avoid those steps if your skin is suffering from too much dryness.
+If you tend to exfoliate often or use anti-acne or anti-aging skincare products that may leave your skin feeling tight or dry, you might want to avoid those steps if your skin is suffering from too much dryness.
 It can be helpful to give your skin a break during seasonal transitions, too.
-Let it adjust at its own (sk)individual pace to help it maintain a healthy balance of its moisture levels.
+Let it adjust at its own pace to help it maintain a healthy balance of its moisture levels.

 How to tell if your skin is dry or dehydrated

 Is your skin dry (as in, your skin type) or is it just temporarily dehydrated?
 Your skin may look and feel dry now (or some of the time), but it might not be dry all the time.
-Your skin might be dehydrated at certain times or year — cold, dry air in winter, or hot, dry air in summer can contribute to this, and so can certain ingredients in skincare or cosmetics, such as alcohol.
-These factors dry out your skin temporarily, but you may not have a dry skin type.
-If your skin is temporarily dry, try drinking more water (always a good idea!), moisturizing, wearing sunscreen every day to protect it from sun damage, and shielding your skin from the wind with a scarf when it’s cold out.
-If your skin seems to be dry year-round, you more likely have dry skin, as in your skin type!
+Your skin might be dehydrated at certain times of year—cold, dry air in winter, or hot, dry air in summer can contribute to this, and so can certain ingredients in skincare or cosmetics, such as alcohol.

 Closeup on the side of a face.
 A bottle of water is being lifted toward a mouth wearing red lipstick.